hmcts/reply-urls-operator/README.md

 You then need to click on Add a permission and then Microsoft Graph, click on Application permissions and search for Application.
 Add the `Application.ReadWrite.All` permission and click Add permissions, then click the Grant admin consent button.

-#### Configuring the `ReplyURLSync` config

-To configure the sync config so the Operator knows how to Authenticate with Azure, which App Registration to update and what Ingresses and URLs it should be managing, you will need to configure a `ReplyURLSync` custom resource.
-Currently, there are 6 fields available to configure the sync:

 #### Deploying the Operator to a cluster

 The commands below will deploy the Custom Resource Definitions (CRDs), RBAC, the Operator, the replyURLSync and the example Ingress.
 The Operator should be fully operational after these commands have been executed.

-**Note:** The Makefile has the ability to build and push the container image manually, but there are GitHub Workflows in the `.github/workflows` folder that automate the process.
+**Note:** The Makefile has the ability to build and push the container image manually, but there are GitHub Actions in the `.github/workflows` folder that automate the process.

 1. Build and push the controller images to a container registry (this step can be skipped if you already have an image built and pushed):